The India Climate and Health Data Capacity Accelerator

 Interested and eligible graduates from these programs will undergo a rigorous selection process led by J-PAL South Asia, and successful candidates will be placed for full-time Fellowships (1 year) and Apprenticeships (3 months) with partnering social impact organizations.

-If you're a nonprofit or government agency working on social impact projects, our Data Fellows (1 year) and Apprentices (3 months) can help you unlock the power of data.
+If you're a nonprofit or government agency working on social impact projects, our Data Fellows (one year) and Apprentices (three months) can help you unlock the power of data.
 Host a Fellow and gain access to cutting-edge data skills to enhance your climate and/or health data projects.
-Learn more here.
+Learn more.

 Partner engagement is a three-step process: